huoyo/ko-time/README-EN.md

 ## Copyright

-> 1.This project belongs to Chang Zhang,and Its open source protocol is Apache-2.0；
+> 1.This project belongs to Chang Zhang,and Its open source protocol is LGPL-2.1；
 >
-> 2.You can use it freely  but please respect copyright;
+> 2.You can use it freely by linking it but you can not do secondary development based on this before auhtor's authorization.;
->
-> 3.Please specify the differences if you update codes；
 >